Fiserv/Commerce-Hub/docs/Resources/Master-Data/Device-Fingerprint.md

 # Device Fingerprint Data

-The device fingerprint is information collected about the software and hardware of a remote computing device for the purpose of identification.
-A browser fingerprint is information collected specifically by interaction with the web browser of the device.
+The `deviceFingerPrint` is information collected about the software and hardware of a device or browser for the purpose of identification and is included in the `transactionDetails` object.

 <!--
 type: tab